-Strength is the ability to apply force against high level of resistance.
+What is strength?
+The ability to apply force against a high level of resistance.

-Endurance is the ability to perform an activity for prolonged periods of time.
+What is endurance?
+The ability to perform an activity for prolonged periods of time.

 Benefits of endurance training

-For many people endurance training is actually mentally harder that low rep work.
-A popular example would be a max out set of 20-25 barbell squats.
-It’s a brutal exercise and I would rather do sets of 5 squats that this torture.
-However, if you do mainly high reps, you will find maximum sets of 5 excruciating too.
+For many people, endurance training is harder on the mind than low rep work.
+A popular example would be an all out set of 20 barbell squats.
+Most people would rather do sets of 5 than this torture.

-Unless we are talking about super high number of reps like 100, sets of 20 could be very beneficial for size, especially in the lower body and primarily the quads.
+Unless we are talking about a super high number, high rep sets could be very beneficial for size.

 Benefits of strength training

 Very few things can replicate the feeling before a max strength attempt.
-A 1 RM deadlift requires mental focus and strength that high rep kettlebell swings, for example, can never offer.
+A 1 RM deadlift requires a mental focus that high rep kettlebell swings can never offer.

 What about combing both?

-You can have cycles of high rep and low rep training.
+You can cycle high rep and low rep training.
 Below are two possible examples.

 Another example would be a typical powerlifting peaking cycle.
-You start a squat cycle with really high reps like 20, and each week you add weight and reduce the reps until you are doing sets of 5,3,2.
+You start a cycle with high reps and each week you add weight until you are doing sets of 5,3,2.
 That way you get used to high and low reps.

 Ultimately, however, the choice is yours.
 You can train any way you want.